ben/ben.github.com/content/blog/vtts-are-wrong-vision/index.md

 They're well-designed **for what they are.**
 But there are aspects of these tools that feel like they're always getting in the way, and we're constantly either avoiding them or fixing them.

+Let's talk about the one that bugs me the most.

 ## Vision Systems Are Wrong

-The biggest beef I have with VTTs is that **they treat "character perception" and "player knowledge" as if they were the same.**
+The biggest beef I have with VTTs is that **they treat "character perception" and "player knowledge" as if they should be the same.**
 A VTT with vision turned on won't let you see the orc you know is right around the corner.
 It can't show you a sketch of the rooms you know of but haven't seen yet without revealing everything about them.
 And a VTT with vision turned *off* can't help you with the vision-based rules of your game.